-FIGURE 14 Number of Chlamydia Cases, by Sex, Rhode Island, 2010-2019
+FIGURE 14 Number of Chlamydia Cases, by Sex, Rhode Island, 2011-2020

 Most chlamydia cases in the last 10 years have been diagnosed in females.
-In 2019, nearly twice as many cases were diagnosed in females than in males.
-This difference is likely due to more frequent health care access/screening among women and the lack of symptoms among men.
+In 2020, nearly twice as many cases were diagnosed in females than in males.
+This difference is likely due to two factors: women generally access routine healthcare more frequently than men and are screened for chlamydia more often; also, many men who have chlamydia are often asymptomatic and therefore do not seek medical care.

-FIGURE 15 Rates of Chlamydia Cases, by Age, Rhode Island, 2015-2019
+FIGURE 15 Rates of Chlamydia Cases, by Age, Rhode Island, 2016-2020

-From 2015-2019, the highest rates of chlamydia were in people in their 20s, followed by people age 19 or younger, followed by people in their 30s.
-Rates in people in their 20s have increased over the last five years.
+From 2016-2020, the highest rates of chlamydia were in people in their 20s, followed by people age 19 or younger, followed by people in their 30s.